friendly-bits/shell-scheduler/README.md

 ```

 **Notes**:
-- Params are **exported** before the **job execution callback** is invoked, so corresponding variables are effectively available to the callback itself and to any commands it calls as environment variables.
+- When `SCHED_AUTO_PARAMS` is set to `1`, parameters are **exported** before the **job execution callback** is invoked, so corresponding variables are effectively available to the callback itself and to any commands it calls as environment variables.
-- Assigning and fetching params is internally implemented via indirection.
+- Assigning and fetching parameters is internally implemented via indirection.
 In order to keep the implementation compatible with Busybox ash, this indirection requires the use of `eval`.
 The scheduler implementation strictly validates strings passed to these `eval` calls both at assignment time (in `job_set_params()`) and when fetching values for each job at execution time.
 This prevents any possibility of command injection vulnerabilities in this mechanism.
-- Setting job-specific params via `job_set_params` requires corresponding **job ID** to contain only following characters: `a-z`, `A-Z`, `0-9`, `_`.
+- Setting job-specific parameters via `job_set_params` requires corresponding **job ID** to contain only following characters: `a-z`, `A-Z`, `0-9`, `_`.
 It also requires corresponding **param name** to contain only the same set of characters, and not start with a digit (for compliance with POSIX specification of valid variable names).
+In addition, parameter names can not start with `SCHED_`, `SCH_`, `sch_`, `_sch_` and can not be the same as callback variables (`DO_JOB_CB`, `JOB_DONE_CB`) and the `IFS` variable.
+These are all reserved for internal use.
 When either of these requirements is not met, `job_set_params()` will print an error, return code 1, and the parameter will not be set.

 ## Environment variables